-- To consider and respond to any proposals from the Executive as part of the development of the policy framework. - To make reports and recommendations to the County Council, the Executive or relevant Executive Councillor in relation to any of the Committee's functions listed above. - To appoint working groups in accordance with the provisions in the Overview and Scrutiny Procedure Rules. - To liaise as required with Healthwatch Lincolnshire in relation to adult care matters, to consider any referrals made to the Committee by Healthwatch Lincolnshire and to agree a protocol for working with Healthwatch Lincolnshire. - To manage the work of the Lincolnshire Safeguarding Boards Scrutiny Sub-Group in co-ordination with the Children and Young People Scrutiny Committee. - To have oversight of contemporary challenges which affect the Adult Care and Public Health functions under the remit of the Committee.
+- To consider and respond to any proposals from the Executive as part of the development of the policy framework. - To make reports and recommendations to the County Council, the Executive or relevant Executive Councillor in relation to any of the Committee's functions listed above. - To appoint working groups in accordance with the provisions in the Overview and Scrutiny Procedure Rules. - To liaise as required with Healthwatch Lincolnshire in relation to adult care matters, to consider any referrals made to the Committee by Healthwatch Lincolnshire and to agree a protocol for working with Healthwatch Lincolnshire. - To scrutinise the effectiveness of the Lincolnshire Safeguarding Adults Board's arrangements for ensuring agencies work together: - > to protect adults at risk from abuse - > to promote the wellbeing and safety of adults at risk and to reduce the risk of abuse occurring - > to promote a community involvement in safeguarding adults and promoting their welfare by raising awareness through publicity and training - to develop and review policies and procedures - > to ensure systems are in place to monitor the implementation of the lessons learnt from safeguarding adult reviews - to ensure the multi-agency and independent sector workforce is trained to safeguarding adults and improve safety - To review and scrutinise the Lincolnshire Safeguarding Adults Board's strategy, business plan and annual report including any updates on progress with the implementation of the priorities in the business plan. - To review and scrutinise the outcomes of any external inspection or peer review of the Lincolnshire Safeguarding Adults Board including any action plans arising from the inspection or peer review. - To have oversight of contemporary challenges which affect the Adult Care and Public Health functions under the remit of the Committee